Learn How These Changes Will Affect You

 BCBSNC Individual Health Plans

-BCBSNC plans to offer 26 plans on the Exchange, including plans at every metal level and catastrophic option(s) for those who qualify.
-Catastrophic plans have higher deductibles and will be available for consumers under age 30 and those who receive “hardship exemptions”.
+BCBSNC offers 27 plans on the Exchange, including plans at every metal level and catastrophic option(s) for those who qualify.
+Catastrophic plans have higher deductibles and will be available for consumers under age 30 and those who receive "hardship exemptions".
 Bronze plans cover 60% of health care expenses, Silver plans 70%, Gold 80% and Platinum 90%.

 Buying Health Insurance Vs. Paying A Penalty